-The Specification Manager provides a direct view of a Package in your model, and reflects the contents of the Package as it appears in the Project Browser.
-If you delete an element from the Specification Manager, it is removed from the model and therefore also disappears from the Project Browser.
+The Specification Manager provides a direct view of a Package in your model, and reflects the contents of the Package as it appears in the Browser window.
+If you delete an element from the Specification Manager, it is removed from the model and therefore also disappears from the Browser window.
 Any child objects that the element has are also deleted from the model.

-Context Menu Right-click on element Delete Selected Keyboard Shortcuts Ctrl+D Ctrl+Del
+Context Menu Right-click on element Delete Selected

+Keyboard Ctrl+D

+Shortcuts Ctrl+Del